-Cozumel Mexico is primarily known for Cozumel scuba diving.
+Cozumel, Mexico, is primarily known for Cozumel scuba diving.
 Dive Magazine even regards the dive sites of Cozumel as one of the most popular diving destinations in the world.
-Cozumel Mexico is also known as a top cruise destination.
-It is often cited as one of the busiest cruise ports in the whole world.
+Cozumel, Mexico, is also known as a top cruise destination.
+It is often cited as one of the busiest cruise ports worldwide.

 What can you do in Cozumel on your own?

 You can definitely enjoy Cozumel excursions on your own!
 You can hop from one charming beach to another, lounging and swimming in solitude.
 You can also stroll downtown San Miguel to visit the Málecon boardwalk and El Museo.
 While at the waterfront, don’t forget to go souvenirs and art shopping.
 On your own, you can also enjoy sampling some Yucatan specialties and must-try Caribbean food in various Cozumel restaurants.

 What is the best month to go to Cozumel?

 The best month to go to Cozumel is in April.
 Although the dry season is about to end, the weather is at its best, and the best deals are around the corner.
 Turtles are starting their nesting season, too, so it will be an excellent opportunity to catch this natural phenomenon.

 How many days do you need in Cozumel, Mexico?